olivier361/pokeBattleSim/README.md

 # pokeBattleSim
+__OVERVIEW:__

-A little website project that uses JavaScript, jQuery, a RESTful web API and JSON data to simulate Pokemon battles.
+Pokemon Battle Simulator is a little website project that uses JavaScript, jQuery, a RESTful web API and JSON data to simulate Pokemon battles.

 __LINK TO THE SITE:__

 http://webhome.csc.uvic.ca/~oliviergg/project2/final/html/pokeBattleSim.html

 __PROJECT BACKGROUND:__

 The project was done in the context of my "CSC 130: World Wide Web and Mobile Applications" class at the University of Victoria.
 We were tasked to build a website that showcases our knowledge of making interactive websites using JavaScript and jQuery while incorporating a web based RESTful API and JSON data parsing.

 __HOW TO USE THE SITE:__

 On the site, you are presented with two input fields where you can enter Pokemon names and two sliders to chose a level for the respective Pokemon.
 NOTE: you can also click on the "Random Battle" button which will initiate a battle by selecting two random pokemon with random levels.